Asparagus Roll: Simple Vegetarian Sushi

 4. Using a pair of tongs, grab the asparagus and place it into your ice bath.

 5. After the asparagus is cool to the touch, pull them out of the ice bath and place them on some paper towels and pat them dry.
+Your asparagus should be a bright green color!

 Making an Asparagus Roll